Jammer Mitigation in Absorptive RIS-Assisted Uplink NOMA: Introduction

 \section{Introduction}

 \IEEEPARstart Non-orthogonal multiple access (NOMA) is a promising technique for next-generation radio access.
 In contrast to conventional orthogonal multiple access (OMA) schemes, where each user is served using a single orthogonal resource block, NOMA is of particular interest because it allows multiple users to share the same orthogonal time, frequency, spatial, and code-domain resource blocks.
-For OMA, there is no interference between multiple users since they are assigned to orthogonal resource blocks, but conventional OMA schemes are restricted in terms of the maximum number of supported users, due to the limited availability of orthogonal resources.
-NOMA has significant advantages over traditional OMA schemes, with higher effective bandwidth, support for massive connectivity, and reduced transmission latency.
-By enabling multiple users to share resources, NOMA can more efficiently handle a higher number of users\cite{b1}.
+NOMA has significant advantages over traditional OMA schemes, with higher effective bandwidth, support for massive connectivity, and reduced transmission latency \cite{b1}.

 Generally, NOMA is divided into two main classes: power-domain and code-domain \cite{b2}.
 Power-domain NOMA exploits situations where the users have different path loss levels.
-In downlink NOMA this implies that the users nearer to the base station (BS) typically have better channel conditions compared to distant users, who require higher transmission power to mitigate the higher path loss.
-The idea behind power-domain NOMA is that the users nearer the BS can employ successive interference cancellation (SIC) to remove the strong signals destined for the remote users before decoding their own signal\cite{b3}.
+The idea behind power-domain NOMA is that the users nearer the base station (BS) can employ successive interference cancellation (SIC) to remove the strong signals destined for the remote users before decoding their own signal \cite{b3}.

 In uplink NOMA, which is the focus of this paper, the BS can similarly employ SIC to remove stronger user signals before decoding a given signal of interest.
 However, as illustrated in Fig.~\ref{fig1}, the SIC condition needs to include both the individual users' transmit powers, as well as the channel gain of the individual users' channels sharing the same NOMA resource.
 Thus, to effectively implement SIC, the transmit power levels of the uplink users are important.
 There is still substantially less work on uplink NOMA compared to the downlink case, and there is also a lack of work addressing the reliability of NOMA in the presence of active jamming.
 For either downlink or uplink NOMA, when the users and the BS only have one antenna, dealing with jammers is a challenge since neither the users (for the downlink) nor the BS (for the uplink) may have sufficient spatial degrees of freedom (DoFs) to cancel the jamming \cite{b4}.
 In such cases, the jamming can severely degrade the NOMA performance even when decoding is performed by or for the strongest user.